7 Ways to Prevent Baby Bottle Tooth Decay

 Although they are only temporary, your child’s baby teeth are important and are still susceptible to cavities.
 Tooth decay in babies and toddlers is often referred to as baby bottle tooth decay or baby bottle rot, or more clinically, early childhood caries.

 Children need strong, healthy teeth for speech development, to chew their food and to have a good-looking smile.
 Their baby teeth also help make sure their adult teeth come in correctly.
-So, it’s really important to make sure they look after their teeth properly and have regular checkups with people like this Dentist in Chattanooga.

 What Causes Baby Bottle Tooth Decay?